mrcloudchase/chasingcloudcareers-site/docs/data-science/getting-started.md

 # Getting Started with Data Science

+> **🚧 This learning path is in beta!** We're continuously improving our content based on community feedback.
+Have suggestions, found outdated resources, or want to contribute?
+> - **Discord:** Join our community discussions
+> - **GitHub:** Open an issue or submit a pull request to our [repository](https://github.com/mrcloudchase/chasingcloudcareers-site)
+> - **Feedback:** Help us make this path even better for future learners!

 ## Data Science Role Overview
 - **What you Need to Know**
   - **Role Definition and Responsibilities**